U.S. to slap fresh sanctions on Iran over missile test

 The United States is set to impose fresh sanctions on Iran as early as Friday over the Middle East nation's recent ballistic missile test, U.S. media reported Thursday.

+In a move aimed at establishing a hard-line stance towards Tehran, U.S. President Donald Trump did not rule out the possibility of military action against the country.
+"Nothing is off the table," he told reporters the same day.

-If implemented, it would be the first U.S. action against Tehran since U.S. President Donald Trump took office on Jan.
+If implemented, the envisaged sanctions would be the first U.S. action against Iran since Trump took office on Jan.
 20.

-Quoting two administration officials, NBC News said the new sanctions are in response to the continuous terrorist activity of Iran and repeated ballistic missile tests.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.